Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Februari 2026 22.52.19 UTC
+- WIB: Jumat, 6 Februari 2026 23.58.56 UTC
-- WITA: Jumat, 6 Februari 2026 23.52.19 UTC
+- WITA: Sabtu, 7 Februari 2026 00.58.56 UTC
-- WIT: Sabtu, 7 Februari 2026 00.52.19 UTC
+- WIT: Sabtu, 7 Februari 2026 01.58.56 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: motivational
+Kategori: success